guruma/neovim-clojurescript/doc/coding-styles.md

 compiler.
 The next example shows the difference.

 ```
-(def GLOBAL-CONST ^:const 100)
+(def ^:const GLOBAL-CONST 100)

 (+ 10 GLOBAL-CONST)
 ; => 110

 ;; Compiler sees the above as the follwing.
-That is, GLOBAL-CONST expands into 100 before
+That is, GLOBAL-CONST expands to 100 before
 ;; compiling.
 (+ 10 100)
 ```